bariscanyeksin/supertrend_telegram_bot/README.md

 In this project there is two different Python scripts for crypto market and stock market.
 You can use which one you want to work with.

-⚡Ensuring that these scripts run automatically and regularly in a cloud (e.g. AWS) is the most efficient outcome of this project.
+⚡Ensuring that these scripts run automatically and regularly in a cloud (e.g. AWS) is the most efficient way of work of this project.

 ❓ USAGE: